 Personnel changes in pop can be unpredictable.
-When a member leaves, some bands struggle to recover, but if there's one band that proved a change could do them good, it was Sugababes.
+When a member leaves, some groups struggle to recover, but if there's one band that proved a change could do them good, it was Sugababes.

 However, just a few months later, Heidi Range would join the group and help them on the path to their imperial phase.

-Freak Like Me started out as a mashup by hip pop producer Richard X, who played Adina Howard's '90s R&B original over the top of Gary Numan's '80s classic Are Friends Electric?
-Sugababes' management loved what they heard and asked the group to record a new version.
+Freak Like Me started out as a mashup by electronic-pop producer Richard X, who played Adina Howard's '90s R&B original over the top of Gary Numan's '80s classic Are Friends Electric?.
+Mashups had rarely been seen on the charts before, Sugababes' management loved what they heard and asked the group to record a new version.
 And the rest is history.

 Freak Like Me gave Sugababes their first Number 1 on the Official Singles Chart, but it very nearly never happened.
-Sugababes scored first-week sales of 85,410 copies, but they had some serious competition – S Club Juniors finished just over 1,000 copies behind.
-How different things could've been…
+Sugababes scored first-week sales of 85,410 copies, but they had some serious competition: S Club Juniors - a spinoff of S Club 7 who were formed on TV series S Club Search - finished just over 1,000 copies behind with their debut single One Step Closer.

 Elsewhere in the Top 40 this week in 2002, Oasis' The Hindu Times slipped from the top spot to Number 4, and Idlewild's You Held The World In Your Arms became the Sottish rockers' highest charting single, new at Number 9.